 Council on International Educational Exchange (CIEE)

-This programme offers teaching assistant placements in Spain.
-Applications for the 2014/15 academic year close on 1 March 2014.
+Like the NALCAP (see above), this programme offers teaching assistant placements in Spain through the Ministry of Education.
+Unlike the NALCAP, successful applicants are subject to steep fees of up to US$2,000.
+Still interested?
+Applications for the 2014/15 academic year closed on 1 March 2014.
 See: http://www.ciee.org/teach/spain/

 Centre International d'Études Pédagogiques (CIEP)